Dfam-consortium/Dfam-API/README.md

 ### Configuration

-Most configuration is read from the path `../conf/Dfam.conf` relative to the working directory.
+Configuration is read from the path `../conf/Dfam.conf` relative to the working directory.
 If the `DFAM_CONF` environment variable is present, it will be used instead.

-Some configuration is present in `security.json`.
-A `security.json.example` file is provided as a starting point.

 ### Running the server